Azareal/Gosora/docs/configuration.md

 DisableJSAntispam - This switch lets you disable the JS anti-spam feature.
 It may be useful if you primarily get users who for one reason or another have decided to disable JavaScript.

+LooseHost - Disable host header checks in the router.
+May be useful when using a reverse-proxy like Nginx.

 DisableServerPush - This switch lets you disable the HTTP/2 server push feature.

 EnableCDNPush - This switch lets you enable the HTTP/2 CDN Server Push feature.
 This operates by sending a Link header on every request and may also work with reverse-proxies like Nginx for doing HTTP/2 server pushes.